-What is screenshots on Mac?
+What are screenshots on Mac?

 Taking a screenshot on Mac can be a convenient tool.
 You can use this feature to help guide someone through a new app, capture essential messages, and take incriminating photos of your best friend while Skyping.
-Unfortunately, Apple computers and laptops also don’t come with a straight forward Print Screen Key.
+Unfortunately, Apple computers and laptops also don’t come with a straightforward Print Screen Key.

 They do, however, have a few keyboard commands and apps that will allow you to get the shot you need.
 These commands are quick and easy to learn.